EliasWatson/Image-Curator/README.md

 # Image Curator
 Image Curator is a web app designed to quickly sort and edit image datasets.
 I created it after being frustrated with curating a large dataset for training a GAN.
-Just with my limited testing, I have been able to process 300+ images per hour, including setting custom crop regions for every image.
+With my limited testing, I have been able to process 300+ images per hour, including setting custom crop regions for every image.

 ## Features
 - Approve/reject images